gsoft-inc/wl-squide/docs/reference/rsbuild/defineBuildRemoteModuleConfig.md

 ```

 !!!info
-If the remote module `publicPath` is `http://localhost/8081`, the remote module bundle is available at `http://localhost:8081/remoteEntry.js`.
+If the remote module `assetsPrefix` is `http://localhost/8081`, the remote module bundle is available at `http://localhost:8081/remoteEntry.js`.
 !!!

 ## Default shared dependencies